shinwook4834/shinwook4834.github.io/_posts/en/2025-11-23-Are-You-Ready-to-Be-a-Leader.md

 ---

-# 📖 The Example of the Lord — Jesus the Servant
+# 📖 A Shocking Act of a Servant

-Jesus showed His disciples the path they must walk.
-Within this act lay the essence of salvation.
+Jesus’ foot washing was not simply an act of service but carried a **message of salvation**.

+- **Cleansing of sin:** Washing feet symbolized cleansing humanity’s sin.
+- **Humility:** He laid aside divine glory, took the form of a servant, and revealed the humility of the cross.
-The Lord came as a servant and lived as one.
+- **Came as a servant:** From the beginning, Jesus came in the form of a servant and lived as one.

-- In a time when the Roman emperor was worshiped as absolute power
-- People sought authority, and some wanted to make Jesus a ruler
-- Yet Jesus did not go to the public square but to the wilderness
-- The towel around His waist was the image of a perfect servant

-Philippians 2:7–8 says:
+Philippians 2:7–8 explains:
-> “He made himself nothing by taking the very nature of a servant, being made in human likeness…”
+> “He made himself nothing by taking the very nature of a servant, being made in human likeness… He humbled himself by becoming obedient to death—even death on a cross!”

-Jesus’ humility was not a momentary gesture but His entire life as a servant.

 ---

-# 📖 Wash One Another’s Feet
+# 📖 Resistance to the World’s Power Structures

+Human nature desires to be served and seeks power, but power is often abused and leads to corruption.

+- Jesus rejected the devil’s temptation of worldly power.
+- After the feeding of the five thousand, He refused to be made king.
+- Instead of power struggles, He chose the wilderness.

+**True leadership is not about power but about being a servant.**

+---

+# 📖 The Example and Practice of Service

 Jesus said:
 > “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.”
 (John 13:14)

-- Our identity is that of servants.
+- **Meaning of office:** Church offices are not ranks but functional roles of service.
+  - Elder: one who leads by example, a role model of faith.
-- In the church, a deacon means one who serves at the table.
+  - Deacon: one who serves at the table.
-- An elder means one who leads by example.
-- Both deacons and elders must serve from the position of a servant.
+- **Attitude of a servant:** A church ruled by hierarchy and privilege is already corrupt.
+- **True service:** Pride must die at the cross; the safest place is at the foot of the cross.
+- **Motivation of love:** Jesus even washed Judas’ feet, showing that service must not discriminate.

 ---

-# 📖 The Limits of the Disciples and the World’s Order

-Though the disciples followed Jesus for three years, they still argued about status and position.
-They knew in their minds but failed to act in service.
-In a fallen world, true service does not exist.
-People seek to dominate and rise above others.

----

-# 📖 Service from the Cross
+# 📖 Discipleship as Towel-Men

+Jesus was not a “superman” but a **towel-man**.
+He tied a towel around His waist and washed dirty feet—the image of a servant.

+- Our goal is not to be glamorous superstars but towel-men.
+- Service is not performance but identity.
-True service begins at the cross.
+- Jesus showed service not only in words but through the cross.
-Service is difficult.
-We may think, “At my age, in my position, with my experience, should I do this?”
-But Jesus silently set the example.

 > “I have set you an example that you should do as I have done for you.”
 (John 13:15)

-- The humility of the cross does not fear descending.
-- Those who have experienced the cross do not worry.
-- The safest place is at the foot of the cross.
+> “Now that you know these things, you will be blessed if you do them.”
+(John 13:17)

+Service involves sacrifice, but serving is itself a blessing, and the more we serve, the brighter we shine.

 ---

-# 📖 The Lord Still Seeks Servants

-- The humble are always ready to be used.
-- The world is full of places to serve.
-- A healthy community is marked by service.
-- A good church is one with many servants.
-- A church with more people wanting to be served than to serve will fall into corruption.

-Service must follow Christ’s example, not our own.
-The King of kings tied a towel around His waist.
-We do not need “supermen” but **towel-men.**
-We must always carry the towel, ready to serve.

----

 # 📖 The Lord Who Loved to the End

-John 13:1–2 says:
+John 13:1 says:
 > “Having loved his own who were in the world, he loved them to the end.”

 - The Lord’s love does not yield to evil.
 - Nothing can stop His love.
 - If we choose whom to serve, we will serve no one.

----

-# 📖 Know and Do

-Jesus said:
-> “Now that you know these things, you will be blessed if you do them.”
-(John 13:17)

-- Knowing is not enough.
-- Saying “Amen” is easy, but serving with our bodies is hard.
-- Having received Jesus’ service, we are now able to serve others.
-- It is not enough to know; we must act.

 ---